xiazeyu/live2d-widget.js/.github/CONTRIBUTING.md

 - Use `npm run lint` to check your code first.

-- Use `npm run build:prod` to build final client js.
+- Use `npm run build` to build final client js.

 - Use `git add --all`, or choose the file you want to commit.